curationexperts/cypripedium/README.md

 ## Ansible
-When building a new system via Ansible, the "localdeploy.rb" configuration will be used, and requires no further steps (other than having frbm-ssm profile set up)
+When building a new system via Ansible, the "localhost.rb" configuration will be used, and requires no further steps (other than having frbm-ssm profile set up)